 - Sterling silver materials – Different tutorials will suggest different starter projects or drills to learn soldering skills.
-At a minimum you should start with some sterling wire and jump rings on hand so you have practice materials.
+At a minimum, you should start with some sterling wire and jump rings on hand so you have practice materials.

 Tie your hair back, make sure the kids aren’t around and lock your cat out of the room.
 You don’t want to be distracted when you are new to soldering.
-Your first experience with the torch can be intimidating but you will get comfortable very quickly as long as you have a quiet workspace free from interruptions.
+Your first experience with the torch can be intimidating but you will get comfortable very quickly as long as you have a quiet work space free from interruptions.

 Before you even get out your metal you should practice turning your torch off and on several times.
 Like anything new, soldering takes a lot of practice and patience.
 Practice moving your torch flame on your soldering surface with your non-dominant hand while you maneuver the tip of your pick or tweezers near the flame in your dominant hand.
 These simple practice runs will not only build your confidence but also allow you time to get comfortable with the torch.

 Now that you have all of the soldering tools and supplies that you need, it’s time to start silver soldering.
 I keep the following reminder checklist in my studio so I stay on track whenever I pick up a soldering project.
 This checklist will assure you that you’ve done everything you need to do and in the correct order.